Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You gain proficiency with Short-Arms.
 If you already has proficiency with Short-Arms, you gain proficiency with all Firearms.

 **Efficient Augmentation**
 You gain Proficiency with Gunsmith's Tool.
-If you are already proficient with it, your Firearm Augmentation Limit is increased by half of your proficiency bonus.
+If you are already proficient with it, your Firearm Augmentation Limit is increased by half of your Proficiency Bonus (rounded down).

 !!! danger "Campaign Restriction"